Skip to content

 Custom AI agent deployment (one-time)$2,000–$4,000$0 ongoingRuns on its own, you own it

-Jobber and HouseCall Pro are excellent platforms — I’ve written about how AI agents layer on top of them in this breakdown of Jobber and HouseCall Pro integrations.
-Their built-in follow-up tools send you a reminder.
+As of June 2026, Jobber runs $39/mo (Core) up to $599/mo for larger teams, and its AI Receptionist add-on is $99/mo on top.
+HouseCall Pro runs about $59–$329/mo depending on plan and billing.
+Both are excellent platforms — I’ve written about how AI agents layer on top of them in this breakdown of Jobber and HouseCall Pro integrations.
+But their built-in follow-up tools send you a reminder.
 An AI agent does the follow-up for you.
 That’s the gap.

 The math on missing one job is straightforward: a $4,000 roofing job lost because a competitor followed up first costs more than a two-year subscription to any of these tools.
-Analysis of 438,000 quotes across 2,200+ contractors (via Level CFO) puts the median contractor conversion rate at 73.9%.
-The contractors above that line aren’t doing anything magical — they’re just staying in the conversation longer.
+For reference, Level CFO benchmarks a solid contractor quote-conversion rate at around 74% — and the contractors who hit it aren’t doing anything magical.
+They’re just staying in the conversation longer.

 One-time deployment means you own the system.
 No per-message fees, no per-user tiers, no annual renewal decision.
 The $2,000–$4,000 setup gets built once for your business, connected to your existing tools, and runs without a monthly meter running.